President & Owner

 Dr. Margaret Mullin: Dr. Mullin has held a significant role as a sports medicine clinician at B.W.
 Furlong and Associates since 1998.
 She grew up riding, training hunters, jumpers, and equestrian horses, and her enjoyment of that led her to pursue a degree in veterinary medicine.
 She graduated from the University of Pennsylvania School of Veterinary Medicine in 1996, and after completing an internship, she joined the practice in 1998.
 Since 1999, she has represented the practice in Wellington, Florida during the winter months, serving the practice clients who make the trip south.
 While down there, she has served as an FEI veterinarian at the Winter Equestrian Festival show jumping and dressage competitions.
 She has also been a USET team veterinarian at world championships for Dressage and Vaulting, treating veterinarian at the Festival of Champions and the dressage selection trials for the Olympics, and numerous other international events in show jumping.
 In her spare time, she is an avid Eagles fan and has had season tickets for years.

 Dr. Elizabeth Odyniec: Hailing from the suburbs of Chicago, Dr. Liz Odyniec (pronounced oh-din- yets) first became interested in horses when she was 8 years old and saw a group of riders and their ponies dressed up as ballerinas in a local parade.
 Since then she has been riding, training, and showing horses on the Midwest hunter/jumper circuit, including riding on her college’s IHSA team.
 Dr. Odyniec obtained a Bachelor’s degree in Animal Science at the University of Minnesota prior to earning her DVM degree from the University of Illinois College of Veterinary Medicine in 2016.
 Having completed her internship in 2017, she has remained on to work as an associate in the practice.
-Dr. Odyniec’s professional interests primarily include sports medicine and lameness, as well as surgery and ophthalmology.
+Dr. Odyniec’s professional interests primarily include lameness, poor performance, and rehabilitation.
 She especially enjoys the challenge and excitement of veterinary medicine on an international scale, and has spent time working under Canadian, German, Irish and United States Equestrian Team veterinarians.
 She hopes to continue working with top level equine athletes and one day wants to be a Team Veterinarian for the US Show Jumping Team.
-In her spare time, Dr. Odyniec enjoys riding, traveling, and participating in all outdoor activities, especially hiking with her dog, Odie.
+In her spare time, Dr. Odyniec enjoys riding her Zangersheide gelding named Stanley, traveling, and participating in all outdoor activities, especially hiking with her dog, Odie.
 She is also a huge Chicago sports fan and an especially avid hockey enthusiast – go Blackhawks!

 Dr. Courtney Wittich: Courtney grew up around horses, and spent all of her free time in high school and college riding and showing on the hunter/jumper A circuit in equitation and jumpers along the east coast, including New York, Kentucky, and Florida.
 She went to University of Findlay in Ohio to get a bachelors degree in Equestrian studies and pre veterinary medicine, and then obtained a Masters Degree in Veterinary Epidemiology from Texas A&M, followed by a DVM from The Ohio State University School of Veterinary Medicine in 2011.
 After graduating, Dr. Wittich completed a 15 month Sport Horse internship at Hagyard Equine Medical Institute in Lexington, KY.
 Courtney then took an associate position at Merritt and Associates Equine Hospital outside of Chicago, IL where she spent 2 years working.
 During her time she covered the Winter Equestrian Festival in Wellington, FL for the 2013 and 2014 seasons.
 She then returned to Hagyard Equine Medical Institute as a Sport Horse Associate in 2014 before joining B.W.
 Furlong and Associates in December 2016.
 Throughout her career she has worked as an official horse show veterinarian for several events including Horse Shows by the Bay in Michigan, the Kentucky Horse Park show circuit, and the Desert HITS circuit in Thermal CA and continues to follow the horse show circuit today.
 Courtney has taken the opportunity to attend several continuing education seminars in advanced lameness imaging and techniques with both Vet Imaging and ISELP (International Society of Equine Locomotor Pathology).
 She has also attended the Chi Institute of Traditional Chinese Medicine for equine acupuncture.
 Her areas of interest are sports medicine, emergency work, and infectious diseases.
 She spends her spare time running, boxing, and hanging out with her chihuahua mix named Dori.